 Ease of development

-Sanity.io taunts itself as a CMS built to be built on.
+Sanity.io touts itself as a CMS built to be built on and we certainly love it for projects with lots of custom content.

 With the pay-as-you-go price model, be at rest that your site can accommodate lots of requests and traffic.
 Just have your credit card funded.